Syllable: Ambisyllabicity

 There can be disagreement about the location of some divisions between syllables in spoken language.
 The problems of dealing with such cases have been most commonly discussed with relation to English.
 In the case of a word such as hurry, the division may be /hʌr.i/ or /hʌ.ri/, neither of which seems a satisfactory analysis for a non-rhotic accent such as RP (British English): /hʌr.i/ results in a syllable-final /r/, which is not normally found, while /hʌ.ri/ gives a syllable-final short stressed vowel, which is also non-occurring.
 Arguments can be made in favour of one solution or the other: A general rule has been proposed that states that "Subject to certain conditions ..., consonants are syllabified with the more strongly stressed of two flanking syllables", while many other phonologists prefer to divide syllables with the consonant or consonants attached to the following syllable wherever possible.
 However, an alternative that has received some support is to treat an intervocalic consonant as ambisyllabic, i.e. belonging both to the preceding and to the following syllable: /hʌṛi/.
 This is discussed in more detail in English phonology.

 Onset

 The onset (also known as anlaut) is the consonant sound or sounds at the beginning of a syllable, occurring before the nucleus.
 Most syllables have an onset.
-Syllables without an onset may be said to have an empty or zero onset – that is, nothing where the onset would be.
+Syllables without an onset may be said to have an empty, zero or null onset – that is, nothing where the onset would be.

 Onset cluster

 Some languages restrict onsets to be only a single consonant, while others allow multiconsonant onsets according to various rules.
 For example, in English, onsets such as pr-, pl- and tr- are possible but tl- is not, and sk- is possible but ks- is not.
 In Greek, however, both ks- and tl- are possible onsets, while contrarily in Classical Arabic no multiconsonant onsets are allowed at all.

+Onset clusters often follow the sonority principle, that is, onsets with increasing sonority (/kl/) are usually preferred to ones with a plateau (/ll/) and even stronger preferred to decreasing sonority (/lk/); however, many languages have counterexamples to this tendency.